04-26-2025, 08:02 AM

 Wow, the wasp is very photorealistic.
 Have you spent years studying photorealism? :)

 Thanks so much, Dominique!
-I share those reference sheets in part to encourage other art peeps to not be afraid to use tons of refz — glad you agree.
+I share those reference sheets in part to encourage other art peeps to not be afraid to use tons of refz — glad you agree about using LOTZA 'em.

 Yeah, it's interesting to try things that seemed outa my reach years ago — that I'm now a bit more able to pull off.

 So happy you like the bird and the wasp.
-I used to do tons of photo studies and just naturally wanted them to look as much like the original photograph.
+I used to do tons of photo studies and just naturally wanted them to look as much like the original photograph as possible.
 I guess I just got better at it over time. : ) Plus photo studies are a really good way to level up on all rendering.

 (04-15-2025, 12:06 AM)cgmythology Wrote: Awesome updates, the anatomy and general handling of the muscle definition is very well done!
 Love your latest as well with the wasp, the textures are wonderful!

 Thanks so much George.
 I'll share some more anatomy today and feel like it's slowly coming back to me.
-Glad you're not seeing any serious blunders.
-That wasp was a labor of love — combining a micro-photo study of the wasp and the Calvin Klein tuxedo
+Glad you're not seeing any serious blunders in what I've shared recently.
+That wasp photo-study was a labor of love — painting a micro-photo of the wasp combined with a Calvin Klein tuxedo pic.

 ------------------------------